cms-opendata-workshop/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 ### Explore Dockerfiles

 Explore the various [hepforge](https://rivet.hepforge.org/) Dockerfiles.
-You can find them under the MC generator specific directories in the [Rivet source code repository](https://gitlab.com/hepcedar/rivet/-/tree/release-4-0-x/docker?ref_type=heads).
+You can find them under the MC generator-specific directories in the [HEPStore code repository](https://gitlab.com/hepcedar/hepstore/-/tree/main).

 :::::::::::::::: solution

-You can start from the [rivet-pythia image Dockerfile](https://gitlab.com/hepcedar/rivet/-/blob/release-4-0-x/docker/rivet-pythia/Dockerfile?ref_type=heads).
+You can start from the [rivet-pythia image Dockerfile](https://gitlab.com/hepcedar/hepstore/-/blob/main/rivet-pythia/Dockerfile).

 Find the familiar instructions `FROM`, `RUN`, `COPY`and `WORKDIR`.